RaVeR76/My-Vinyl-Answer/README.md

 * **Plan**
 I want to create a website that is unique to each person and allows them to feel welcome everytime they log on.
-The user will first have to sign up with some basic details which will be added to their personal user database.
+The user will first have to sign up with some basic details which will be added to the user database.
 After this, each user will have a personal username which will be one of a kind, as I will add code to eliminate duplication.
 They will have access to their own vinyl collection which they will have to build from scratch themselves obviously, unless I'm some kinda vinyl stalker who knows what each user has in their record boxes or attics !